- Published 5 months ago on

 Most Hindu-tradition saints admire this shrine.
 Scripts narrating the significance of the temple are found in the Gandaki Mahathmya at Vishnu Purana.

 The downstream waterway from Muktinath along Kali Gandaki is the source of the Silas or Shaligrams which are required to create a Vishnu temple.
-This is regarded by Hindus and Buddhists to be one of the holiest sites of pilgrimage.
+Hindus and Buddhists regard this to be one of the holiest sites of pilgrimage.

 It has 108 water sources, an amount which in Hindu mythology has considerable significance.
 The Hindu astrology discusses 12 zodiacs (or Rashi) and nine planets (or Graha) as an indication of the ambiguity around the number 108, offering a total of 108 variations.